D3rrickLa/Streamsage/NOTES.md

 our Python server runs on HTTP/1.1, to fix this we are on the spring side referencing 1.1, but you can also get aroudn this with TLS

  -->

+ Summary:
+Address Remaining Issues: Fix any bugs and review code quality.

+Testing: Complete integration testing and consider increasing coverage.

+Code Review: Self-review and request peer reviews.

+Performance & Security: Optional performance tests and security audits.

+Documentation: Document your code and potential future improvements.

+Deploy: Deploy your app and check configurations.

+Monitoring: Set up monitoring/logging for production.

+Feedback: Gather feedback from users and improve the product.

+        if (authorizationHeader != null && authorizationHeader.startsWith("Bearer ")) {
+            String token = authorizationHeader.substring(7);
+            if (tokenService.decrypt(token) != null) {
+                System.out.println("user exists");
+                session.setAttribute("suggestionPackage", suggestionPackage);
+            }
+        }
+        don't think we need this becaue the check is already there is suggestionPackage is empty if empty we know no user has been logged in